rocketmlhq/rmldnn/tutorials/satellite_image_classification/README.rst

         }
     }

-A few points to notice in the configuration:
+A few points to notice about the configuration:

     - The number of epochs is set to 50 to allow for the validation accuracy to stabilize.
     - We will save a model checkpoint under ``./model_checkpoints/`` at every 5 epochs.
     - The neural network description file is specified in ``layers``
-    - We use the Adam first-order optimizer with a learning-rate of 0.05 and an exponential learning-rate scheduler that dampens the LR by a factor or 0.95 after each epoch.
+    - We use the Adam first-order optimizer with a learning-rate of 0.05 and an exponential learning-rate scheduler that dampens the LR by a factor of 0.95 after each epoch.
     - The loss function used will be NLL (Negative Log-Likelihood)
     - We will use a batch size of 64 for training and 128 for testing

 We will run training using a Docker image with `rmldnn` (see `instructions <https://github.com/rocketmlhq/rmldnn/blob/main/README.md#install>`__ for how to get the image).
-The following command can be used to run training on a 1-GPU system:
+The following command can be used to run training on a single-GPU system:

 .. code:: bash

     sudo docker run --gpus=all -u $(id -u):$(id -g) -v ${PWD}:/home/ubuntu -w /home/ubuntu --rm \
     rocketml/rmldnn:latest mpirun -np 1 rmldnn --config=config_train.json

 **rmldnn** writes out two log files named after the ``outfile`` parameter in the config file.
 The file ``out_satellite_classifier_train.txt`` reports the loss value and gradient norm as functions of both time (in secs) and epoch/batch number.
-The file ``out_satellite_classifier_test.txt`` reports loss and accuracy for running inference on the validation dataset.
+The file ``out_satellite_classifier_test.txt`` reports loss and accuracy for running inference on the validation set.

 We can monitor the run by plotting quantities like the training loss and the test accuracy, as shown below.
 It takes about 10 minutes to train until 50 epochs on an NVIDIA Tesla-A100X GPU.